-A couple years ago I put an article together talking about Geothermal.
-My friend and her husband were installing Geothermal Water Based Furnace in their home.
+A couple years ago I put an article together talking about Geothermal Heating and Cooling Systems.
+My friend and her husband were installing a Geothermal Water Based Furnace in their home.
 A costly project that was going to take about a month to complete but in the end the money and time spent were going to be well worth it.
 Three years later they love their system and are almost at the break even point when it comes to the money they save on their electricity, gas bill and what they spent on their system.

 My husband and I have a very open home with lots of hard to heat and cool elements in the house.
 One of them being the lack of heat on the main floor and abundance of heat on the second floor due to the issue of the second floor being open to the main level.
 The basement has always been comfortable and in the winter we would put the baseboard heaters on really low just to take the chill out of the air.
 Our heat pump system was installed in 2006 and the previous owners chose to take the cheap route when they chose the system.
 The last few winters we have been worried that the heat pump would quit on us when we had a overly chilly day.
 On certain days that I was home I would start a fire in the fireplace just to take a little pressure off the heat pump.

 We have finally bitten the bullet and decided to go with a Geothermal heat pump system.
 We have plenty of yard for the wells to be drilled and it turns out they only need two 6-inch wells for the loops to be placed into the earth.
 So even if we didn’t have a great big yard there still would of been plenty of room.
 In the end there will only be one unit on the inside of the house and our outside heat pump unit will be removed.
 When we started looking at systems we found there are two (2) different options to choose from.
 The first system is your basic Water furnace system and the other is what they call a DX or direct exchange system.
 Here are the differences: